 FIRST Introduce the concept that there are tail sounds by reading the child-friendly story and completing some of the hands-on learning activities.

 NEXT By using the print or digital version, complete familiarization and auditory discrimination activities so that your students understand and can hear the difference between the pairs.

 THEN Use these tail sound concepts as cues as you engage in drill-play games using the beautifully illustrated minimal pairs cards.

-DID YOU KNOW that this resource is part of a six-series bundle?
+⭐DID YOU KNOW that this resource is part of a six-series bundle?
 You get a discount when you purchase the complete Minimal Pairs Toolkit⭐

 Word targets in this packet:

 • Plosives ‘p’, ‘b’, ‘t’, ‘d’, ‘k’ (4 pairs per sound – 40 cards)